• Home

 I was the same.
 Who cares?
 They’re just sandals.
 Or if you’re a dad, “thongs,” so you get a double-take from everyone around and maybe an audible cringe from your kids.
 Things like this are exactly why I’m excited for fatherhood, TBH.

 Well, all that’s changed.
 These days, I can’t go anywhere without my leather Teva Sandals.
 If there is a chance I might even get a hint of a warm day, they go in my bag.
-They’re durable, quick-drying, and made of soft, pliable leather and rubber cushioned soles.
-I know that it seems counter-intuitive to wear a leather sandal as your water sandal, but trust me, these things are built to handle it and more.
+They’re durable, quick-drying, and made of soft, pliable straps and rubber-cushioned soles, and are up for pretty much any activity.

 In these sandals, I’ve gone hiking, white water rafting, rappelled down a giant waterfall, climbed up out of the canyons I rappelled into, jumped off a cliff into the water below, chased after blue-footed boobies on razor-sharp volcanic rocks, and explored destinations in the Americas and Asia and everywhere in between.
 They’ve stood the test of time and are still looking good as new after our year-long honeymoon, which is amazing considering I wore them for about 6 months straight.